metaltoad/salesforcewebform/README.txt

 The SalesForce Webform module does require PHP with SOAP enabled.

+If you are having issues with blank screens or errors on form submissions, as a first troubleshooting step, make sure you have entered the correct username and password + Security Token combination on the administration page.

 This module was sponsored by by Davis Applied Technology College, http://www.datc.edu.
 The module was programmed by Obsidian Design LLP, http://www.obsidiandesign.com.